Read This First

 Prompt 3: Discuss in-depth etiology as it pertains to the philosophy of science.

-The section turns on Etiology in the Philosophy of Science, The Role of Causation in Scientific Explanation, and Methodological Approaches to Causation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Etiology in the Philosophy of Science, The Role of Causation in Scientific Explanation, and Methodological Approaches to Causation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Etiology in the Philosophy of Science distinct from The Role of Causation in Scientific Explanation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Etiology in the Philosophy of Science distinct from The Role of Causation in Scientific Explanation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around depth etiology as it pertains to the philosophy of science, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around depth etiology as it pertains to the philosophy of science, so the page closes with a more usable judgment.

 Proposed that causation is based on the regular succession of events.
 According to this view, we perceive causation when one event consistently follows another, though this does not necessarily imply a necessary connection.